GPII/gpii-chrome-extension/README.md

 Requirements:
 * Google Chrome browser.
 You can download it [here](https://www.google.com/chrome/browser/desktop/).
-* The GPII running locally on your system.
-More information about how to install and run the GPII on your machine can be found [here](https://github.com/GPII/universal#installation).

 Follow these steps if you want to use the unpacked version of the extension: